1976 Computer Learning Center shooting

-On February 19, 1976, 18-year-old student Neil Jordan "Bishop" Liebeskind opened fire with a sawed-off 12-gauge shotgun at the Computer Learning Center, an independent computer school in Santa Monica.
+On February 19, 1976, 18-year-old student Neil Jordan "Bishop" Liebeskind opened fire with a sawed-off 12-gauge shotgun at the Computer Learning Center, an independent computer school in Santa Monica, California, United States.
 After killing one student and wounding seven others in a classroom, he fled to the parking lot.
 Security guards for a television crew nearby overheard the shooting, so they ran to the school and ordered Liebeskind to surrender.
 The gunman instead shot and wounded one of the security guards, so they returned fire and severely wounded him.
 At his trial, Liebeskind was found not guilty by reason of insanity.
 He was subsequently sent to a mental hospital.

 Shooting

 On February 19, 1976, Liebeskind's teacher had passed out a short quiz and then left the room.
 Afterwards, Liebeskind assembled his sawed-off 12-gauge shotgun, which he had sneaked in to the building with a long, thin box.
 At about 8:30 a.m., Liebeskind stood up, shotgun in hand, and yelled "Pastore, stand up!"
 He was referring to Kenneth Pastore, a 22-year-old student who he often argued with.
 Liebeskind then fired once, and many of the students took cover under tables.
 After firing a second shot, he called out someone's name and continued to shoot.